METHODS-Group/ProximalGalerkin/README.md

 # Example 5: Thermoforming Quasi-Variational Inequality

-This example requires the `julia:1.10.8` Docker container to reproduce the results in Figure 6.
+Reproducing the results in Figure 6 requires the `julia:1.10.8` Docker container.
-The code can be executed by running
+Once this container is deployed, the code can be executed by running

 ```bash
 julia theroforming_lvpp.jl